Skip to main content

 The Elms was modeled after an 18th-century French chateau but featured the latest technology of the Gilded Age.
 It houses an outstanding collection of paintings, statuary and tapestries, and its landscape features formal gardens, terraces, pavilions and fountains.

 Elevator is not in service.
-The Elms is NOT accessible.
+The Elms is not accessible.

 Closed today CSM_ExteriorSunset_2 Ashworth-2013-(2)torcheres